web-infra-dev/rspack/packages/rspack/etc/api.md

     type: string;
 }

+// Warning: (ae-forgotten-export) The symbol "MatchObject" needs to be exported by the entry point index.d.ts
+//
+// @public
+const matchObject: (obj: MatchObject, str: string) => boolean;

+// Warning: (ae-forgotten-export) The symbol "Matcher" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+const matchPart: (str: string, test: Matcher) => boolean;

 // Warning: (ae-forgotten-export) The symbol "mode" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)